 When it comes to investing, there are usually detailed, seemingly murky, questions that often arise which require some digging into.
 For example: Should I be investing for dividend yield?
 Is it safer to invest in dividend stocks?
 Are dividend stocks good to own in retirement?

-Abacus’ advisors have been fielding many of these questions lately about investing in dividend stocks.
+Abacus’ advisors regularly field many questions about investing in dividend stocks.
 It’s not surprising.
-We often get inquiries about what investment approach has recently been hot – and 2022 favored dividend paying stocks.
+We often get inquiries about whichever investment approach is in the news.

 Let’s explore and find some clarity.